Johan Öberg

 Ready to be ahead of the curve?

 This report is directed at investors to be used in your analysis of, and engagement with, companies.
-The report is also designed to serve companies in the region outlining clear and practical steps to support companies in moving up the ladder to achieve positions of leadership vis-à-vis children’s rights issues.
+The report is also designed to serve companies in the region, outlining clear and practical steps to facilitate moving up the ladder to achieve positions of leadership vis-à-vis children’s rights issues.

 If you’re looking to improve your score, or to understand how you can make use of the benchmark in your work, please feel free to reach out to me or benchmark@globalchildforum.org.